The Ultimate Call Sheet Template

 1. Create a new folder for each shoot day

 If you've got a busy shoot schedule or lots of projects on the go at the same time, then it's important to have a solid folder system.
 Create a new folder for each shoot day, and put everything you need for that day inside the folder.
-The last thing you want is to get muddled up and send your stars the wrong call sheet for the day.
+The last thing you want is to get muddled up and send your cast and crew the wrong call sheet for the day.

 2. Back up your call sheets

 Computers don't always do what you want them to do.
 Sometimes they die and things go missing.
-And you definitely don't want that to happen mid-shoot, at the expense of your impeccably-crafted call sheets.
+And you definitely don't want that to happen mid-shoot, at the expense of your impeccably-crafted call sheet.
 We recommend backing everything up to the cloud – whether it's in Google Drive, Dropbox, or another service of your choosing.
 Just be sure to back up.

 3. Only send one call sheet per day